Buryat language: Cyrillic

-Buryats changed the literary base of their written language three times in order to approach the living spoken language.
-Finally, in 1936, Khorinsky oriental dialect, close and accessible to most native speakers, was chosen as the basis of the literary language at the linguistic conference in Ulan-Ude.
+Finally, in 1936, the Khorinsky oriental dialect, close and accessible to most native speakers, was chosen as the basis of the literary language at the linguistic conference in Ulan-Ude.

+Buryat alphabet table

 Grammar

 Buryat is an SOV language that makes exclusive use of postpositions.
 Buryat is equipped with eight grammatical cases:

 nominative, accusative, genitive, instrumental, ablative, comitative, dative-locative and a particular oblique form of the stem.